elehcimd/nb2md/README.md

 # nb2md: conversion of Jupyter and Zeppelin notebooks to Jupyter or Markdown formats

-The `nb2md` tool builds on top of [nbconvert](https://github.com/jupyter/nbconvert) and lets you convert both Jupyter and Zeppelin notebooks to Markdown.
+`nb2md` relies on [nbconvert](https://github.com/jupyter/nbconvert) and lets you convert Jupyter and Zeppelin notebooks to Jupyter or Markdown formats.

 ## Installation

-You can install the package with pip:
+You can install or update the package with pip:

 ```
-pip install nb2md
+pip install -U nb2md
 ```

 ## Usage